JoyfulReaper/freebsd-c-lab/07-tcpnoise/plan.md

 and reliably:

-- binds requested ports on IPv4 and IPv6 where available;
+* binds the requested ports;
+* supports IPv4 and IPv6;
-- watches all listeners concurrently;
+* watches listeners concurrently;
+* accepts and closes connections correctly;
-- reports the correct listening port;
+* reports listening port;
-- reports remote IPv4/IPv6 address and source port;
+* reports remote address and source port;
+* maintains per-port connection totals;
-- tracks per-IP seen counts;
+* persistently tracks seen-IP counts;
-- persists useful seen-IP history across restarts;
+* records first/last seen history;
-- safely previews bounded payload bytes;
+* safely previews bounded payload data;
-- optionally sends bounded per-port banners;
+* optionally sends bounded banners;
-- writes useful per-port text logs;
+* writes useful per-port text logs;
-- shuts down cleanly;
+* shuts down cleanly;
-- builds cleanly with project warning flags on FreeBSD and Linux.
+* builds cleanly with project warning flags on FreeBSD and Linux.

-Optional but worthwhile additions:

-- SQLite connection/event history;
-- Mission Control telemetry;
-- scanner classification;
-- rolling statistics;
+At the current point, most of that functionality exists.

+The major remaining requirement before calling the **core** done is:

+> **exercise the current modular + SQLite implementation on Linux/VPS as well as FreeBSD.**

-- scrollback and per-port terminal views.
+Mission Control, scanner classification, event-history SQLite, statistics, scrollback, and per-port terminal views are extensions.

+They should make tcpnoise more interesting.

-Those are extensions, not excuses to prevent the core project from ever being considered finished.
+They should not prevent an already-useful tcpnoise from ever being considered finished.